Is Drug Driving The New Drink Driving?

 This means that even though you are not impaired by the drug you may have taken days before, you will technically be 5 or 10 times over the legal limit.

-Defending yourself can lead to the court bullying you into accepting such a heavy punishment, whereas using one of the handful of bespoke motor lawyers in the UK such as Patterson Law can correctly represent your drug driving allegation and highlight the inaccuracies in the current percieved legislation, giving you a better outcome.
+Defending yourself can lead to the court bullying you into accepting such a heavy punishment, whereas using one of the handful of bespoke motor lawyers in the UK often offers a better outcome.
+Patterson Law defend drug driving allegations and have the experience to highlight the inaccuracies in the current perceived legislation, giving you a better outcome in Court.

 Because magistrates impose sentences in line with drinking and driving, an unimpaired driver, who may for example have taken cocaine several days before, could fail a test being up to 10 times over the limit, and face a custodial sentence and a three year driving ban.